RoMcGill/coding-game/README.md

--The imagery (look and feel) used was done to create a sense of retro Gaming and old school " Hacking " link in the movies
+-The imagery used was purposefully done to create a sense of nostalgia with a theme of retro Gaming and old school " Hacking " like in the movies